epcpower/docker-compose-phabricator-jenkins/README.rst

 .. _Jenkins image: https://hub.docker.com/r/bitnami/jenkins/

 You may wish to add these lines to your ``/etc/hosts`` file to aid in accessing the created containers.
-Phabricator requires a ``.`` in its name so it can't be just ``phabricator``.
 Jenkins is running on port 8080 so access it via ``http://jenkins:8080/``

 .. code::

   127.0.0.1       jenkins
-  127.0.0.1       phabricator.local
+  127.0.0.1       phabricator

 This was tested with a pipeline project.
 The project itself is private but the ``Jenkinsfile`` is included here as ``example_Jenkinsfile``.